brunopadz/amictl/README.md

 ## Disclaimer

-- There are a ton of features that need to be implemented.
+- There are a ton of features that still need to be implemented.
 Just check the [contributing guide](CONTRIBUTING.md) and the opened [issues](https://github.com/brunopadz/amictl/issues).

+## Configuring

+❗️ AWS is the only cloud provider supported to this date.

+- Make sure AWS CLI is installed and properly configured.

 ## How to use

-Download using go get:
+- Download using go get:

   `go get github.com/brunopadz/amictl`

-❗️ AWS is the only cloud provider supported to this date.

 **List all AMIs**